Studying in Switzerland

 Professionals or students wishing to further enhance their skills should look into the PET sector.
 Due to the Bologna Process, the agreements between European countries to ensure comparability in the quality and standards of higher education qualifications, the Swiss education system consists of:

 Citizens of the EU are entitled to attend a Swiss university, even though it isn’t currently a member of the EU or EEA.
 The tuition fees are relatively low due to universities being funded by cantonal (district) and federal governments.
 Although fees can be low, several institutes require non-Swiss students to pay additional fees and some universities may even ask for nearly double of Swiss nationals.
-Students can research university tuition fees in Switzerland here (Swiss University – Grants, Scholarships and Fees at Swiss Universities .)
+Students can research university tuition fees in Switzerland using the Swiss University website.

 The Swiss government doesn’t currently offer scholarships to UK students.
-If you’re not from the UK, you may be eligible for a scholarship from the Swiss government, and you can check eligibility here: (State Secretariat for Education and Research (SER) – Swiss Government Excellence Scholarships)
+If you’re not from the UK, you may be eligible for a scholarship from the Swiss government, and you can check eligibility by checking the State Secretariat for Education and Research (SER) website, specifically, looking at Swiss Government Excellence Scholarships.

 The Student Loans Company doesn’t currently offer tuition fees or maintenance loans and grants to students who wish to study outside of the UK.
 Therefore you’ll need to think about how much will it cost to study abroad – you’re going to fund your entire time abroad and research into whether or not you’ll be able to work to aid your studies.